 |||W. Stepien and J. R. Marciante, “Review of ultrafast fiber oscillators based on Mamyshev and dissipative soliton resonance mechanisms”, J. Opt.
 Soc.
 Am.
 B 39 (3), 626 (2022), doi:10.1364/JOSAB.444957|

 |||R. Paschotta, case study on a mode-locked fiber laser|

-See also: fiber lasers, mode-locked lasers, femtosecond lasers, high-power fiber lasers and amplifiers, fiber lasers versus bulk lasers, fiber optics, fibers, solitons, soliton mode locking, dispersion management, nonlinearities, timing jitter, Spotlight article 2008-03-17, Spotlight article 2009-08-22, Spotlight article 2010-03-22
+See also: fiber lasers, mode-locked lasers, femtosecond lasers, high-power fiber lasers and amplifiers, fiber lasers versus bulk lasers, fiber optics, fibers, solitons, soliton mode locking, dispersion management, nonlinearities, timing jitter, The Photonics Spotlight 2008-03-17, The Photonics Spotlight 2009-08-22, The Photonics Spotlight 2010-03-22

-and other articles in the categories fiber optics and waveguides, lasers, light pulses
+and other articles in the categories fiber optics and waveguides, laser devices and laser physics, light pulses